bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Partly Cloudy
+- Mostly Clear
-- 96% humidity
+- 92% humidity
-- 3 mph wind
+- 4 mph wind
-- 60% cloud cover
+- 33% cloud cover
 - 51 AQI 🟨
 - 0.02 inches of rain and 0.22 inches of snow in the past 24 hours